paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 ## Requirements

-To follow along you will need:
+To follow along you will need.

 * AWS Account
 * AWS SAM CLI
+* Web application you want to do real-user monitoring on

 ## CloudWatch RUM & Cognito Deployment

-The Cloudformation template will deploy the CloudWatch RUM application monitor along with a Cognito Identity Pool that is configured to allow unauthorized access to the web client.
+The SAM/Cloudformation template will deploy the CloudWatch RUM application monitor along with a Cognito Identity Pool that is configured to allow unauthorized access to the web client.
 This is required in order for the web client to send the events back to the CloudWatch RUM service.

 To deploy follow the below steps.